Viz2202/endee-semantic-search/README.md

 This project demonstrates a complete, minimal, and production-style semantic search system using **Endee** as a vector database.
 It highlights modern AI system design principles where pretrained models, vector databases, and containerized services work together.

 ---

-## Contact

-For questions or feedback, reach out via GitHub issues or contact the maintainer.